Golden Moments: the silver lining of aging.

 After I graduated from college in 1980, I never returned home to Pittsburgh.
 Between my relocation to Troy, NY–my husband’s hometown–and my parents’ moves later in life, I’ve lived anywhere from 500 to 3,000 miles away from them.

-When I came in town to visit, I usually didn’t make plans to catch up with friends or to sight-see or take side trips.
+When I came into town to visit, I usually didn’t make plans to catch up with friends or to sight-see or take side trips.
 I preferred to spend my precious little time with my long-distance family.

 Once, my sister-in-law asked me, “So what are you going to do while you’re out here?”
 I was dumbfounded.
 I wanted to say, “Nothing,” because that was the truth.
 But it seemed so boring.
 It seemed small compared to the jet-setting lifestyles of some of my siblings.
 I can’t remember how I answered.